lukebedrosian/lukebedrosian.github.io/_pages/about.md

 **About Luke Bedrosian: Exploring the Cosmos Through Engineering and Creativity**

 Hello!
-I'm Luke Bedrosian, and I'm thrilled to welcome you to my personal corner of the digital universe.
-As a Senior Aerospace Engineering student at the prestigious Texas A&M University, I've embarked on a journey fueled by curiosity, innovation, and a drive to unravel the complexities of our universe.
+I'm Luke Bedrosian, and I am thrilled to welcome you to my personal corner of the digital universe.
+As a Senior Aerospace Engineering student at Texas A&M University, I've embarked on a journey fueled by curiosity, innovation, and a drive to unravel the complexities of our universe.

 **Education and Passion:**